CopperSpice API 1.9.2

 inline

-Returns the previous item and moves the iterator back by one position.
+Returns a reference to the previous item and moves the iterator back by one position.
+Calling this method on an iterator located at the beginning of the container causes undefined behavior.

 See also